 - Click the link yourself in order to launch Skype for Business.
 If you haven’t already downloaded and installed the program, do so from the meeting launch page.

 - Log-in to the Skype for Business application with the same credentials as before.

 - You are now hosting a video conference!
 You can select whether to share the webcam, microphone, or screen to your participants.

 More step-by-step instructions and a video guide can be found on the training section of: https://skype.utah.edu/#training

 Skype for Business is ideal for large meetings, especially for folks not affiliated with the University who can join Skype meetings as guests.
 Additional resources such as Zoom.us, Google Hangouts, etc. are also available.

 The library is here to help you get started on your projects!
-Contact the library’s staff and faculty through firstname.lastname@example.org, chat, or calling the front desk (801-581-5534) for assistance.
+Contact the library’s staff and faculty through firstname.lastname@example.org, live online chat, or calling the front desk (801-581-5534) for assistance.